Moonstroke/cyano/README.md

    no runtime configuration.
  - A better plain text file format
    Says it all.
 As implemented the plain text format is sufficient, but poor;
    support for comments, omitted blank line endings would be a plus.
-Guessing the statuses characters on reading could be an idea too.
  - GUI
    To decorate the interface, and augment it with controls, and menus.
    Unfortunaltely I do not know any SDL GUI toolkit, and developing one myself